Caring For Aging Feet

 Along with strength, we also lose balance as we get older.
 According to the Public Health Agency of Canada, 256,011 Canadians older than 65 years old reported experiencing a fall-related injury in 2009 and 2010; women are at a greater risk of falling than men are.

-If we can help the balance, timing, and placement of your feet through custom orthotics, over-the-counter insoles, and wide-base footwear, we can potentially reduce the likelihood of falling.
+If we can help the balance, timing, and placement of your feet, we can potentially reduce the likelihood of falling.
+We can accomplish this with custom orthotics, over-the-counter insoles, and wide-base footwear.

-Lastly, along with other age-related conditions such as varicose veins, diabetes, heart disease and changes in blood pressure, our circulation can decrease as we age.
+Lastly, our circulation can decrease as we age.
+This, along with other age-related conditions such as varicose veins, diabetes, heart disease and changes in blood pressure.

 Wearing compression socks is an effective way to promote proper circulation.
 Compression socks are typically graduated, so there are more compressive around the ankles and become less as they go higher up the leg.
 They typically come in a knee-high sock or stocking, or a full pantyhose for ladies.